Solar Battery Storage in Singapore 2026: The Complete Decision Guide

 Is a Solar Battery Worth It in Singapore?
 Honest ROI Analysis

-Battery ROI in Singapore requires nuance because Singapore does not have time-of-use pricing yet.
+Battery ROI in Singapore requires nuance because Singapore does not yet have time-of-use pricing.
+But even without peak/off-peak differentiation, the economics are compelling at 2026 prices.

 The Financial Case

-A 10 kWh battery cycles once per day, storing approximately 9 kWh of usable energy.
+The Sunollo Essential (9 kWh, S$6,000) cycles once per day, storing 9 kWh of usable energy.
 The value per cycle:

 - Value per kWh stored: S$0.32 (retail rate avoided) minus S$0.10 (export rate forgone) = S$0.22 per kWh